inox-code/inox-code/README.md

 - 👀 I’m interested in ...Gaming and coding
 - 🌱 I’m currently learning ...
 C Program and DBMS
 - 💞️ I’m looking to collaborate on ...
 New Projects, and some new ideas
-- 📫 How to reach me ... ankit.sharma.cmr@gmail.com, insta id: @intoxicated8848
+- 📫 How to reach me ... ankit.sharma.cmr@gmail.com, insta id:@intoxicated8848
 - 😄 Pronouns: ...
-Pure Varfited male also know as Attack Helicopter
+Pure Verified male also know as Attack Helicopter
 - ⚡ Fun fact: ...Est 4 Life

 <!---